 ● What happened? collision, ejection, etc.

 ● If another boat was involved, when did you see the other boat/watercraft?

 ● What did you see the other driver/operator doing?

 ● Do you remember any witnesses?

 All of this information might be useful for insurance claims and if litigation is necessary.
 Memories fade and a few notes will help you remember details later.
 You should do this even if you think the other boater was at fault.
 You might have to prove your case at trial.

 Contact Our Huntsville, Alabama Accident and Personal Injury Lawyers

-If you or someone you love has been injured or killed in a Madison County, Alabama boating accident caused by the wrongful acts of another boater, contact an experienced Huntsville and Madison County personal injury and accident attorney like the ones at Hornsby, Watson & Hornsby.
+If you or someone you love has been injured or killed in a Madison County, Alabama boating accident caused by the wrongful acts of another boater, contact our experienced boating accident lawyers at Hornsby, Watson & Hornsby.
 We have the experience, we know the law, we can help you understand your legal rights.
 Call today.
 HW&H has over 27 years of experience.
 You can email us or call (256) 414-9803, toll-free (866) 986-1371.
 Contact us today.